 - Form 220: Tax form applicable to groups of companies.

 All these models must be submitted through the Internet.

 How are the tax base and the corporation tax calculated?

 As we said before, it is calculated attending the accounting profit or loss of the company, that is, the difference between the incomes and the expenses obtained in the year.

 However, this accounting profit/loss has to be adjusted attending the differences established by the Corporate Tax Law.
 These differences can be due because of qualification, valuation or imputation rules, and can be negative or positive and temporary or permanent.

-The calculations and the filling of the corporate income tax in Spain is something difficult because of the differences between the accountancy and the tax rules and because is based on a well done accountancy.
-If you need advice, we encourage you to contact GM Tax.
+The calculations and the filling of the corporate income tax in Spain is something difficult because of the differences between the accountancy and the tax rules and because is based on well-done accountancy.
+If you need advice, we encourage you to contact GM Tax, the tax advisors in Barcelona.
 We will study your case in a particular way and find the best solutions together.